semanticClimate/p/en/posts/climate_encyclopedia.md

 #### Tool:

-- *amilib is used to create wikimedia enhanced dictionary.*
+- *amilib is used to create wikimedia enhanced encyclopedia.*

 <table>
   <tr>